vincedarley/cewe-layout/README.md

 **TO DO and possible ideas**

 - Validate we have bleed/margins correct for front and back cover ("special pages").
 - More/better layout clean-up/fine-tuning algorithms?
+(Gap Perfecter, Gridify, and Tree Builder all have their good and bad aspects in improving layouts).

 **Other capabilities**